ivanovdimitur00/Smart-rockets/README.md

 ## Key features and functionalities
 * ### KEY FEATURES
    * Users can modify key parameters of the simulation;
+   * Users can modify how the objects are drawn;
+   * Users can place obstacles on the field;
+   * Users can change the target's position.
+Live in the simulation!;
    * Users can watch the simulation and population develop live.

 * ### FUNCTIONALITIES
-   * Modifiable parameters such as target message, population size and mutation chance;
+   * Modifiable parameters such as life span target position, population size and mutation chance;
    * Crossover process using random pivot point method;
-   * Linear-based fitness calculation;
+   * Luadratic function fitness calculation;
-   * Memory-based mating pool, using a "lucky wheel" strategy to pick 2 parents;
+   * CPU-intensive mating pool generation using a race (start-finish) strategy to pick 2 parents;
    * Chance to mutate the genes of the offspring;
-   * Monitoring the best individual (object) of the population;
+   * Monitoring the total time to live and the time left to live;
    * Generation counter;
-   * Partial live view of the population.
+   * Live view of the population;
+   * Obstacles with collision;
+   * Changing the target's location live in the simulation;
+   * Objects that actually live;
+   * Simple euclidean 2D movement.
 <br/>

 ## Structutre
 Here are some of the important directories and files you need to know about this project:
 * `p5` - The folder with the p5.js library files;
-* `DNA.js` - The class containing the DNA of an object, the fitness calculation, crossover and mutation functions;
+* `dna.js` - The class containing the DNA of an object and the crossover and mutation functions;
 * `population.js` - The class that generates the initial population and manages it.
-Contains the functions for generating a new population, fetching the best individual, monitoring the generation number and getting some of the individuals to send to the display;
+Contains the functions for generating a new population, living, calculating fitness and selection;
-* `sketch.js` - The class containing the paratemters for the population such as size, mutation chance and target. contains the canvas, where everything in the simulation is displayed.
+* `sketch.js` - The class containing the paratemters for the population such as size, mutation chance, target, obstacles and life span.
+Contains the canvas, where everything in the simulation is displayed.
 Contains the procedure for the simulation.
+Contains the function to change the target's position;
+* `obstacle.js` - The class that describes the obstacle.
+Contains the function to check collision.
+NOTE: The target that the individuals of the population try to reach is a special obstacle;
+* `rocket.js` - The class that describes the individual, participating in the population, and having DNA.
+Contains functions for fitness calculations, movement, displaying the model and checks for obstacles and targets.
 <br/>

 ## Installation instructions